COVID-19 - Frequently Asked Questions

 Do I need to press the Pedestrian Request Button?

 During COVID-19, you no longer need to press the pedestrian request button at signalized intersections.
 This will help flatten the curve and means that pedestrians will always have their turn to cross the street and reach essential destinations without endangering themselves and others.
 Together, let’s create a safe and friendly Santa Monica.

 Can I still park at the Santa Monica Beach Lots, and do I still need to pay?

 Visit santamonica.gov/coronavirus-openings for the latest information.

 Will street parking be enforced?

-Preferential parking rules in neighborhoods, street sweeping regulations, and parking restrictions in green zones have been suspended through April 30.Vehicle towing is suspended for abandoned vehicles, expired registration and delinquent parking citations.
+Beginning May 22, the City resumed enforcing preferential parking rules in Beach Zone 3.
+The suspension of preferential parking rules in other zones and parking restrictions in green zones remain suspended through the end of the local emergency.Vehicle towing has resumed for abandoned vehicles, expired registration and delinquent parking citations.
 All other parking regulations, including yellow curb zone, time limit zones not within a residential preferential parking zone, and parking meter fees and regulations, are being enforced.

 Will I be fined if my residential parking permits expires during this emergency?

 We realize many annual residential parking permits may lapse or new residents are unable to apply for permanent parking permits during the COVID-19 public health emergency.
 If your parking permit lapses, please continue to display your permit on your dashboard for the zone you are permitted to park in.
 The Santa Monica Police Department will not to ticket you as long as you are parking in your permitted zone.

 For people who can renew online, we highly encourage you to do this by visiting:https://www.smgov.net/departments/pcd/permits/preferential-parking-permits/